wangyuchen0217/cricket-motion-prediction/README.md

 # Cricket Motion Prediction

 This project focuses on predicting the locomotion direction and velocity of crickets based on joint angle sequences extracted from walking videos.
-Deep learning models, including **LSTM**, **Hammerstein-LSTM**, **ARX LSTM**,  and **Transformer** architectures, are employed to capture the temporal dynamics of gait patterns.
+Deep learning models, including **LSTM**, **Hammerstein-LSTM**, **ARX-LSTM**,  and **Transformer** architectures, are employed to capture the temporal dynamics of gait patterns.

 Parts of this work have been presented at:
 - **MHS  2021 (32nd 2021 International Symposium on Micro-NanoMechatronics and Human Science)**